 - Opt for outdoor activities whenever possible

-- Quarantine for 14 days (or take a coronavirus test) after arriving in the Holy City
+- Take a coronavirus test after arriving in the Holy City

 - Enjoy our world-famous foods and cocktails on an outdoor patio — instead of inside

 - Feel free to call ahead to venues, attractions, and activities to find out about COVID policies beforehand

 When it comes to fun in the sun (or outdoor activities), Charleston knows what’s up!
 We love getting out in the water — or even outdoors in the city.
 That’s why we’re one of the best cities to enjoy while staying safe.
 Some of our favorite outdoor activities include: